Will Wisconsin cover the spread vs. SMU? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Wisconsin has a 2-2 record against the spread and a 3-1 record overall when scoring more than 64 points.
+- When Wisconsin scores more than 64 points, it is 2-2 against the spread and 3-1 overall.

+- The Mustangs score an average of 77.2 points per game, 9.8 more points than the 67.4 the Badgers give up to opponents.

 Bet on this or any college basketball matchup at BetMGM